LSSTDESC/tables_io/docs/devstyle.md

 ## Expectations

+Generally, the code should follow the guidelines given in the [LSTT DM Developer Guide](https://developer.lsst.io/index.html).
+This section lays out some project-specific guidelines.

 ### Naming conventions

 - Single table objects (i.e. a `pandasDataFrame`, `numpyDict` of arrays) are referred to as `Table-like`.